dagzk/Traveling_Salesman_Problem/README.md

 # Business Analytics with Heuristics

-This was an old group project at the University of Edinburgh
+This was an old group project at the University of Edinburgh.

 # Optimization
 Routing, Inventory and Supply Chain optimization using heuristics